 (Driving day 8: 390 km/244 miles)

 This will be a day of desert driving and unique nature.
-First, we ride in Navajo and Apache territory to Petrified Forest and the Painted Desert.
+First, you ride in Navajo and Apache territory to Petrified Forest and the Painted Desert.
 Is it stone or wood?
 And is the sand painted?
-We drive through this wonderful nature reserve, which is a memory for life.
-We continue to Holbrook and Winslow, where we make a stop at the “corner”.
+You drive through this wonderful nature reserve, which is a memory for life.
+You continue to Holbrook and Winslow, where you can make a stop at the “corner”.
 Eagles fans know what “Standing on a corner in Winslow, Arizona” means.
-We eat lunch in Winslow.
+You can eat lunch in Winslow.

-After our glucose recovery, we continue along Route 66 to Williams, which is one of the coolest destinations on Route 66.
-We will stay here for a fun night.
+After your glucose recovery, you continue along Route 66 to Williams, which is one of the coolest destinations on Route 66.
+You will stay here for a fun night.

 Day 11: Williams - Grand canyon - Kingman, Az

 (Driving day 9: 433 km/271 miles)